triciaosi/Pharmaceutical-Challenge/README.md

 The executive team has tasked you with generating all of the tables and figures needed for the technical report of the clinical study.
 They have also asked you for a top-level summary of the study results.

-# Instructions
-## This assignment is broken down into the following tasks:
+# Steps I took to analyze my data:

-Prepare the data.
+* Prepare the data.

-Generate summary statistics.
+* Generate summary statistics.

-Create bar charts and pie charts.
+* Create bar charts and pie charts.

-Calculate quartiles, find outliers, and create a box plot.
+* Calculate quartiles, find outliers, and create a box plot.

-Create a line plot and a scatter plot.
+* Create a line plot and a scatter plot.

-Calculate correlation and regression.
+* Calculate correlation and regression.

-Prepare the Data
+## Prepare the Data
-Run the provided package dependency and data imports, and then merge the mouse_metadata and study_results DataFrames into a single DataFrame.
+1. I ran the provided package dependency and data imports, and then merged the mouse_metadata and study_results DataFrames into a single DataFrame.

-Display the number of unique mice IDs in the data, and then check for any mouse ID with duplicate time points.
-Display the data associated with that mouse ID, and then create a new DataFrame where this data is removed.
-Use this cleaned DataFrame for the remaining steps.
+2. I displayed the number of unique mice IDs in the data, and then checked for any mouse ID with duplicate time points.
+3. Next I Displayed the data associated with that mouse ID, and then created a new DataFrame where this data is removed.
+4. I then this cleaned DataFrame for the remaining steps.

-Display the updated number of unique mice IDs.
+5. Lastly, I displayed the updated number of unique mice IDs.

-Generate Summary Statistics
+## Generate Summary Statistics
-Create a DataFrame of summary statistics.
-Remember, there is more than one method to produce the results you're after, so the method you use is less important than the result.
+* I created a DataFrame of summary statistics.

-Your summary statistics should include:
+* My summary statistics includes:

-A row for each drug regimen.
+  * A row for each drug regimen.
 These regimen names should be contained in the index column.

-A column for each of the following statistics: mean, median, variance, standard deviation, and SEM of the tumor volume.
+  * A column for each of the following statistics: mean, median, variance, standard deviation, and SEM of the tumor volume.

-Create Bar Charts and Pie Charts
+## Create Bar Charts and Pie Charts
-Generate two bar charts.
-Both charts should be identical and show the total number of time points for all mice tested for each drug regimen throughout the study.
+* I generated two bar charts:

-Create the first bar chart with the Pandas DataFrame.plot() method.
+  * The first bar chart was created with the Pandas DataFrame.plot() method.

-Create the second bar chart with Matplotlib's pyplot methods.
+  * The second bar chart was created using Matplotlib's pyplot method.

-Generate two pie charts.
-Both charts should be identical and show the distribution of female versus male mice in the study.
+* I generate two pie charts, that each show the distribution of female versus male mice in the study.

-Create the first pie chart with the Pandas DataFrame.plot() method.
+  * The first pie chart was created with the Pandas DataFrame.plot() method.

-Create the second pie chart with Matplotlib's pyplot methods.
+  * The second pie chart was created using Matplotlib's pyplot methods.

-Calculate Quartiles, Find Outliers, and Create a Box Plot Calculate the final tumor volume of each mouse across four of the most promising treatment regimens: Capomulin, Ramicane, Infubinol, and Ceftamin.
-Then, calculate the quartiles and IQR, and determine if there are any potential outliers across all four treatment regimens.
-Use the following substeps:
+# Calculate Quartiles, Find Outliers, and Create a Box Plot
+* I calculated the final tumor volume of each mouse across four of the most promising treatment regimens: Capomulin, Ramicane, Infubinol, and Ceftamin. * Then, I calculated the quartiles and IQR, and determined if there were any potential outliers across all four treatment regimens.

-Create a grouped DataFrame that shows the last (greatest) time point for each mouse.
-Merge this grouped DataFrame with the original cleaned DataFrame.

-Create a list that holds the treatment names as well as a second, empty list to hold the tumor volume data.

-Loop through each drug in the treatment list, locating the rows in the merged DataFrame that correspond to each treatment.
-Append the resulting final tumor volumes for each drug to the empty list.

-Determine outliers by using the upper and lower bounds, and then print the results.

-Using Matplotlib, generate a box plot that shows the distribution of the final tumor volume for all the mice in each treatment group.
-Highlight any potential outliers in the plot by changing their color and style.

-Create a Line Plot and a Scatter Plot
+# Create a Line Plot and a Scatter Plot
-Select a mouse that was treated with Capomulin, and generate a line plot of tumor volume versus time point for that mouse.
+* I selected a mouse that was treated with Capomulin, and generated a line plot of tumor volume versus time point for that mouse.

-Generate a scatter plot of tumor volume versus mouse weight for the Capomulin treatment regimen.
+* Next, I generated a scatter plot of tumor volume versus mouse weight for the Capomulin treatment regimen.

-Calculate Correlation and Regression
+# Calculate Correlation and Regression

-Calculate the correlation coefficient and linear regression model between mouse weight and average tumor volume for the Capomulin treatment.
+* I calculated the correlation coefficient and linear regression model between mouse weight and average tumor volume for the Capomulin treatment.

-Plot the linear regression model on top of the previous scatter plot.
+* Lastly, I plotted the linear regression model on top of the previous scatter plot.